Tutorial – How to add the Milky Way in photos

 2. Change the Blend Mode to Lighten.
-This will remove everything from the top layer that is darker the corresponding area on the layer below.
+This will remove everything from the top layer that is darker than the corresponding area on the layer below.
 In other words, mainly just the stars or star clusters will be visible from the top layer now.

 3. Change the Opacity according to how bright you’d like the stars to be.

 4. Make sure the colors selected are Black and White, as you see in the picture.
-Then create a layer Mask by clicking on the square at the bottom of the Layers panel (make sure the Stars layer is selected beforehand)
+Then create a Layer Mask by clicking on the square at the bottom of the Layers panel (make sure the Stars layer is selected beforehand)

 5. Finally, select the brush tool and start painting out the stars that are over the buildings and the rest of the foreground, leaving just the stars in the sky.